nojovo/Photobooth/README.md

 You can access this setting by running sudo raspi-config.
 "Memory Split" is under "Advanced Options".

+Still problems?
+Follow this order of commands:

+- `sudo apt-get update`
+- `sudo apt-get upgrade`
+- `sudo rpi-update`
+The last one is very important if you bought your Raspberry a long time ago, AND if you want some new features.

 ### install newer Gutenprint Driver (V 5.3)